electron/electron/docs/api/session.md

 #### `ses.getUserAgent()`

-Returns a `String` representing the user agent for this session.
+Returns `String` - The user agent for this session.

 #### `ses.getBlobData(identifier, callback)`